 Despite our readiness, our long-awaited roastery and caffe grand opening will be waited upon for a little longer.
 But with the roaster up and roasting we’re excited to still be able to offer our freshly-roasted coffee at a quarantine special price delivered directly to your mailbox.
 Because being stuck inside is bad enough; without good coffee is just … let’s not even talk about it.

 We’re taking all the proper precautions at the roastery as we roast, bag and ship.

-We have five single origin coffees to offer, including a decaf:
+We have three single origin coffees to offer, including a decaf:

 We were pleasantly surprised by this decaf at the cupping table (post-roast tasting).
 It has the body and complexity of a coffee we’d be apt to enjoy regardless of its caffeine content.
 It comes from Antiguan estates and small holders in the Huehuetenango region of Guatemala and was decaffeinated with a chemical-free process by Swiss Water.